 Instructional Design & Designing Motivating Learning Experiences: October 30, 2018 @ Washington County Community College in Calais Brochure

 Reaching High Levels of Rigor: Teaching Critical Thinking

 3 Day Teaching Critical Thinking: October 29, December 10, 2018 & January 23, 2019 Brochure & @ Brewer Community Center, Brewer, Maine

 This training is a 3-day learning opportunity that focuses on how to explicitly teach critical thinking.
 It includes how to integrate the teaching of critical thinking with content knowledge and how critical thinking skills help us define proficiency.
 Teachers, Administrators, and Instructional Support Staff are encouraged to attend.
 Schools that are not members of the Maine Cohort for Customized Learning are welcome to send their staff.

 Participants will learn how to teach each of the critical thinking skills in Marzano’s Taxonomy of Educational Objectives as presented in Marzano & Pickering’s Dimensions of Learning Teacher’s Handbook and return to their classrooms to practice between training dates.

-Complex Reasoning Train the Trainer: September 28, October 23, November 27, & December 11 (with online follow-ups during the year): at Best Western Plus, Waterville, Maine
+Complex Reasoning Train the Trainer: September 28, October 23, November 27, & December 11 (with online follow-ups TBD): Brochure & @ Best Western Plus, Waterville, Maine

 Participants will learn how to explicitly teach each of the complex reasoning skills in Mazano’s Taxonomy and return to their learning communities to help lead the training of their colleagues.
 These sessions will serve as a follow-up for those who have previously participated in our traditional 3-Day Complex Reasoning Training.
 We will also accommodate those who have not had the previous training but are committed to doing some additional reading, etc. to build their own background knowledge.